tinuwalther/DesiredStates/README.md

 # DesiredStates
-Manage nfrastructure with configuration as code.
+Manage Infrastructure with configuration as code.

 ## DesiredServiceState.ps1
 The DesiredServiceState-Configuration configure: